 To apply a gradient to an image, press the left mouse button at the point where you want the color sequence to start, drag the mouse while holding down the button, and release the button at the point where you want the color sequence to end.
-Remember that you can limit the area affected by the gradient by making a selection; that is, you can fill a shape with a gradient by creating the shape as a selection and then applying the gradient tool.

-The gradient tool is somewhat changed in Gimp 2.10.
-By default, after you draw a gradient, a line remains on the screen with dots along the line showing the gradient's color stops.
+After you draw the gradient, a line remains on the screen with dots along the line showing the gradient's color stops.
 You can edit the gradient by dragging the dots.
 Or click one of the dots and you will get a dialog where you can edit the color.
 Press return to finish editing.
 This can get annoying if you don't actually want to edit the gradient.
 If you turn on "Instant mode" in the Tool Options for the gradient tool, then you will not get the editing option when you draw a gradient.